On the Salient Limitations of the Methods of Assembly Theory and their Classification of Molecular Biosignatures: Methods

 \section{Methods}

-Various complexity measures were used to classify living vs. non-living molecules from the mass spectrometry (MS) data in a four-category scheme: natural compounds, metabolites, pharmaceuticals and industrial compounds, where the natural compounds include the amino acids.
+The list of MA values for all mass spectral signatures is available in~\cite{cronin}.
+Various complexity measures were used to classify living versus non-living molecules from the chemical space data in a four-category scheme: natural compounds, metabolites, pharmaceuticals, and industrial compounds, where the natural compounds include the amino acids, consistent with the classifications of Figure 2 in~\cite{cronin}.
+Further, the mass spectrometry (MS) data of the mixtures (biological extracts and non-living molecules) were categorized into three categories: abiotic, dead, and biological, as consistent with Figure 4 from~\cite{cronin}.
 The results were subjected to statistical analyses such as the Kolmogorov-Smirnov test, one sample t-tests, and Pearson correlation analysis using GraphPad Prism v.
 8.4.3.

-The Mass Spectrometry (MS) data were further analysed using various complexity measures, including the 1D-string and 2D-matrix Block Decomposition Method (BDM)~\cite{Zenil2019d,Zenil2020cnat}, Shannon’s entropy, and compression algorithms, including Lempel-Ziv-Welch (LZW), All data was first binarised using the online text to binary converter with ASCII/UTF-8 character encoding.
+Mass spectrometry (MS) data of the extracts and the various molecules used to construct the chemical space for validating MA theory, were analyzed using various complexity measures, including the 1D-string and 2D-matrix Block Decomposition Method (BDM)~\cite{bdm2,bdm,Zenil2020cnat}, Shannon’s entropy, and compression algorithms, including Lempel-Ziv-Welch (LZW), All data were first binarised using the online text-to-binary converter with ASCII / UTF-8 character encoding.
 Run Length Encoding (RLE), Huffman coding, and gzip.
-The InChI strings of the 99 molecules from (MW vs. MS data) of figure 2B, and the 114 molecules from figure 3 (MS data standard curve) of the original paper were analysed using the OACC (Online Algorithmic Complexity Calculator) app in R, which computed the 1D-BDM (block size of 2, alphabet size of 2, block overlap of zero) and Shannon entropy scores.
+The InChI strings of the 99 molecules from (MW \textit{vs}$.$ MS data) of Fig.~2B, and the 114 molecules from Figure 3 (MS data standard curve) in~\cite{cronin} were binarised and analysed using the OACC (Online Algorithmic Complexity Calculator) app in R, which computed the 1D-BDM (block size of 2, alphabet size of 2, block overlap of zero) and Shannon Entropy scores.
 The LZW compression lengths were computed with an online LZW calculator using UTF-8 encoding for the 1D strings.
 Likewise, RLE and Huffman coding compression lengths were obtained using online calculators as additional lossless compression measures to assess the MS bio-signatures.
 The RLE calculator was set to character then count settings, while the Huffman coding calculator output was set to compression ratio.
-As for the Figure 4, biological extracts analysis, we used the mass spectra peak matrices (MS2 peaks vs. the number of peaks) for the above-discussed method/analysis, post-binarization above the threshold.
+As for the Figure~\ref{figureBiologicalComplexityplot}, biological extracts (mixtures) analysis, we used the mass spectra peak matrices of the mixtures (MS2 peaks \textit{vs}$.$ the total number of peaks) for the above-discussed method/analysis, post-binarisation above the threshold.